neural-reckoning/cosyne-tutorial-2022/README.md

   Uncompress the downloaded `.zip` to a location of your choosing.

-- Alternatively, if you use Git, you can `git clone` this repository (or even a new GitHub fork of it, if you plan on contributing).
+- Alternatively, if you use Git, you can `git clone` this repository (or even a new GitHub fork of it, if you think you might contribute in the future).
 </details>

 <details>